rydmike/rydmike.github.io/talo.md

 Given these requirements, we were intrigued by Flutter's ambition and goal to deliver all of this with a single code base.

-### Desktop and Web
+### Windows and Web

-I tested Flutter on Windows desktop and Web quite early, this was back when it was still exotic on Windows, and you had to clone runners from a separate repository to make Windows desktop apps.
+I tested Flutter on Windows desktop and Web quite early, this was back when it was still exotic on Windows, and you had to clone runners from a separate repository to even make Flutter Windows desktop apps.
 Instructions on how to get it all to work, was a bit limited back then.
 To my surprise and despite all this, it was still quite easy to set everything up, and the concept apps worked, it was all really slick.
 Windows desktop performance was already great, but Web performance was not quite there yet, and it is not quite there today either, but getting close now in my opinion.

-Below is one of my concepts and attempts to make a version of TALO that runs on all platforms, is adaptive and responsive in a way that works as expected at different canvas sizes on each platform.
+Below is one of my concepts and attempts to make a version of TALO that runs on our needed platforms, is adaptive and responsive in a way that works as expected at different canvas sizes on each platform.
 We were quite happy with these early results.
-This is by the way a long animated GIF screen recording, so stay with it.
+This is by the way a long animated GIF screen recording, it shows desktop sizes after a while too, so stay with it.

 <img src="https://rydmike.com/assets/TaloDesktopDemo.gif?raw=true" alt="talo desktop" />